 What is Phoslock?

-Phoslock is a natural product, produced from modified bentonite clay and developed by the Land and Water Division of Australia’s CSIRO (Commonwealth Scientific and Industrial Research Organisation) to significantly reduce the amount of Filterable Reactive Phosphorus (FRP) present in the water column and in the sediment pore water of a water body.
+Phoslock is a natural product, produced from modified bentonite clay and developed by the Land and Water Division of Australia’s CSIRO (Commonwealth Scientific and Industrial Research Organization) to significantly reduce the amount of Filterable Reactive Phosphorus (FRP) present in the water column and in the sediment pore water of a water body.

 How does Phoslock work?

 When Phoslock is applied to a water body as a slurry, it moves down through the water column, up to 95% of the FRP is rapidly removed and adsorbed onto the surface, forming an insoluble complex within the clay structure.
 As the Phoslock settles on the sediment-water interface it forms a ~1 – 3 mm layer.
 This layer of Phoslock is capable of adsorbing the FRP from the sediment layer on its available binding sites.
-Once the FRP is bound to Phoslock, it is no longer bioavailabile.
+Once the FRP is bound to Phoslock, it is no longer bioavailable.

 Is Phoslock environmentally safe?

 Yes.
 During the development of Phoslock, extensive laboratory testing was carried out on a range of test species using the United States Environmental Protection Agency toxicity testing criteria.
 The CSIRO Centre for Advanced Analytical Chemistry assessed acute and chronic toxicology on a variety of aquatic species with no toxicity effects observed.
 Since then, the product has received approvals from NICNAS and the DECC in Australia.
 It can also be imported and sold in Europe under the EINECS system.
 Extensive toxicity tests were also conducted by independent organization in New Zealand and Australia.
 Data compiled from independent and in-house sources is available upon request.